vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 Process finished with exit code 0
 ```

 It worked!
-It prints out the value "HelloWorldValue" we put in for key “1”.
-We can ignore the `ERROR` for the sake of this example.
+It prints out the value "HelloWorldValue" you put in for key “1”.
+You can ignore the `ERROR` for the sake of this example.
 If your application includes an authentication error though, confirm you have the correct username and password in your `AuthInitialize` class.

-We now have a GemFire system running with security enabled to authenticate and authorize all clients trying to interact with the cluster, and a client application that can connect and interact with our GemFire cluster.

-### Client Authorization Error
+### Client authorization error
-If we were to remove the `appDevelopers` permission to WRITE to the GemFire cluster, you would get an error that looks similar to this
+If you were to remove the `appDevelopers` permission to WRITE to the GemFire cluster, you would get an error that looks similar to this

 ```text
 ERROR StatusLogger Log4j2 could not find a logging implementation.
 Please add log4j-core to the classpath.
 Using SimpleLogger to log to the console...